 The Pre-Health Program at Shenandoah University offers credit and non-credit opportunities for undergraduate students interested in pursuing a career within the health professions.

-Pre-health students at Shenandoah can pursue one of a variety of health professional careers such as athletic training, dentistry, medicine, occupational therapy, pharmacy, physical therapy, physician assistant, public health, and veterinary medicine.
+Pre-health students at Shenandoah can pursue one of a variety of health professional careers such as athletic training, dentistry, medicine, occupational therapy, osteopathic medicine, pharmacy, physical therapy, physician assistant, public health, and veterinary medicine.

 The Pre-Health Program at Shenandoah University:

 - provides guidance within an environment that supports diversity and inclusion to students interested in a career within the health professions

 - coordinates and provides academic experiences focused on building knowledge and skills necessary for a successful transition into graduate health profession education

 - provides advising tailored to a student’s individual progress toward developing a strong application for entry into their chosen professional schools